Chapter 1: Cuts

 “Stephanie…” Jessica took off the hoodie and brushed away Stephanie’s hair from her face.
 All she could see was the depression of just wanting to sleep things off.

-“Look, I don’t have to know.”
+“Fine.
+It’s okay.
+I don’t have to know that right now.”
 Jessica glanced at Stephanie’s flat stomach and sighed, “But don’t forget about your baby, Fany-ah.
 Who knows, if you’re distressed, it might be distressed, too.”

 She stood from Stephanie’s bed and prepared to leave until Stephanie spoke, “I wish I listened to you.”